-More information on the Red Flags Rule and how to implement an appropriate identity theft program is available from the FTC.
+More information on the Red Flags Rule and how to implement an appropriate identity theft program is available from the FTC website at Fighting Identity Theft with Red Flags Rule: A How-To Guide For Business.

 Regulation and Enforcement.
 The responsibility for issuing regulations related to the FCRA and GLBA and the enforcement of those regulations is shared by a number of federal agencies, and, in some cases, the ability to enforce the rules has been delegated to the attorneys general for the States.
 The authority to issue regulations for most federal consumer protection laws rests with the Consumer Financial Protection Bureau (for banks, credit unions, and certain large business related to financial services, including consumer reporting and loan servicing) and the Federal Trade Commission (for businesses other than financial institutions).